US press gala shooting suspect charged with attempting to kill Trump

 The shooting, considered to be the third assassination attempt against Trump since 2024, has rocked US politics, with the White House accusing the US president’s Democratic rivals of inspiring political violence with their verbal attacks on the administration.

-White House spokeswoman Karoline Leavitt told reporters earlier on Monday she Trump does not see the incident as a security failure.
+Leavitt told reporters that Trump does not see the incident at the Washington Hilton hotel as a security failure.

 “You had a perpetrator who tried to breach the security parameter that was set up by Secret Service, and he was running as fast as he could and was immediately neutralised moments later,” Leavitt said.